M7MOD-S3EED/Balance-Ball-Privacy-Policy/index.md

 ### Unity Analytics, part of the Unity Gaming Services platform, provides an end-to-end data and analysis solution.

 ### Unity Analytics collects and uses certain personally identifiable information, including but not limited to:
-### approximate location, personal identifiers,  crash logs, app diagnostics, other app performance data.
+### approximate location, personal identifiers,  crash logs, app diagnostics, and other app performance data.

 ### Read more on Unity Analytics policy from this **[link](https://unity3d.com/legal/privacy-policy)**.